Because scleroderma can take so many forms and affect so many different areas of the body, it can be difficult to

 - Stay active.
 Exercise keeps your body flexible, improves circulation and relieves stiffness.
 Range-of-motion exercises can help keep your skin and joints flexible.
 This is always very important, but especially early in the disease course.

 - Don't smoke.
 Nicotine causes blood vessels to contract, making Raynaud's disease worse.
 Smoking can also cause permanent narrowing of your blood vessels, and cause or exacerbate lung problems.
 Quitting smoking is difficult — ask your doctor for help.

 - Manage heartburn.
 Avoid foods that give you heartburn or gas.
 Also avoid late-night meals.
-Elevate the head of your bed to keep stomach acid from backing up into your esophagus (reflux) as you sleep.
+Elevate the head of your bed to keep stomach acid from backing up into your esophagus as you sleep.
 Antacids may help relieve symptoms.

 - Protect yourself from the cold.
 Wear warm mittens for protection anytime your hands are exposed to cold — even when you reach into a freezer.
 It is also important to keep your core body temperature warm to help prevent Raynaud's symptoms.
 When you're outside in the cold, cover your face and head and wear layers of warm clothing.

 Coping and support